 Stock-based compensation expense related to awards to employees is measured at the grant date based on the fair value of the award.
-The fair value of the award that is ultimately expected to vest is recognized as expense on a straight-line basis over the requisite service period of the awards, which is generally the vesting period, and is adjusted for prevesting forfeitures in the period in which the forfeitures occur.
+We determine the grant-date fair value of the options using the Black-Scholes option-pricing model.
+The fair value of restricted stock units ("RSUs") and performance-based RSUs ("PSUs") awards is determined based on the number of units granted and the closing price of our common stock as of the grant-date.
+The fair value of the award that is ultimately expected to vest is recognized as expense on a straight-line basis over the requisite service period of the awards, which is generally the vesting period, and is adjusted for pre-vesting forfeitures in the period in which the forfeitures occur.

-We use the Black-Scholes valuation model as the method for determining the estimated fair market value of stock options and stock purchases under our 2021 Employee Stock Purchase Plan ("2021 ESPP") with the following assumptions:
+We use the Black-Scholes valuation model as the method for determining the estimated fair market value of stock options and stock purchases under our ESPP with the following assumptions:

 Fair Market Value of Common Stock - Prior to our IPO, the fair market value of our common stock was determined by our board of directors with assistance from management and external valuation experts.
-Our approach to estimating the fair market value of our common stock was consistent with the methods outlined in the American Institute of Certified Public Accountants' Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
+Our approach to estimating the fair market value of our common stock was consistent with the methods outlined in the American Institute of Certified Public Accountants' Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as

+Compensation.
 Following our IPO, the fair market value of our common stock is based on its closing price on Nasdaq as reported on the date of the stock option grant.

 Expected Term - Expected term represents the period that our stock-based awards are expected to be outstanding and is determined using the simplified method.
-The expected term for our 2021 ESPP is the offering period.
+The expected term for our ESPP is the offering period.

 Expected Volatility - Expected volatility is estimated based on the average historical volatilities of common stock of comparable publicly traded entities over a period equal to the expected term of the stock option grants, as we do not have sufficient trading history for our common stock.
 Comparable companies are chosen based on their size, stage in the life cycle, or area of specialty.
-We will continue to apply this process for stock options awards and 2021 ESPP stock purchases until enough historical information regarding the volatility of our stock price becomes available.
+We will continue to apply this process for stock options awards and ESPP stock purchases until enough historical information regarding the volatility of our stock price becomes available.